matter-labs/zinc/zrust-book/src/04-variables-and-types/02-types/03-custom.md

 # Custom types

-Structures, enumerations and function are the custom types.
+Structure, enumeration, and function are the custom types.
 They must be explicitly declared in the code using the `struct`, `enum`, and `fn` statements respectively.
-These types always have a name, which allows to distinguish them, even if their signatures are the same.
+These types always have a name allowing to distinguish them, even if their signatures are the same.
 Thus, compound types facilitate type checking and reduce code verbosity and repeatability.